 What’s more, according to the Substance Abuse and Mental Health Services Administration (SAMHSA), in 2018, 21% of people with a substance use disorder also had a major depressive episode within that same year.

-No matter what the cause, how long you or a loved one has been suffering, or what you’ve tried to ‘feel better’, there is help for anyone living with depression.
-As mentioned, the sooner you seek help the better.
+No matter the severity of depression, the cause, how long you or a loved one has been suffering, or what you’ve tried to ‘feel better’, there is help for anyone living with depression.
+As mentioned, the sooner you seek treatments for depression, the better.
 Depression, according to a White House report, is the cause of more than two thirds of the 30,000 suicides in the United States each year.

 If you or someone you love is living with any type of depression, help is just a call away.
-Futures Recovery Healthcare is here to help you or your loved one begin your journey of healing from depression.
+Futures Recovery Healthcare is here to help you or your loved one begin your journey of healing from depression and improve your quality of life.
 Call us at 866-804-2098 today.